h5radar/ansible/README.md

 ## Features

 - Automated deployment of H5Radar web UI and backend services
+- Customizable inventory and environment parameters for flexible deployments
-- Configuration of SSL certificates (self-signed or Let's Encrypt)
+- Configuration of SSL certificates (self-signed or Let's Encrypt via HTTP verification)
 - Support for reverse proxy setup (Nginx or Apache)
-- Customizable inventory and environment parameters for flexible deployments
+- Built-in Keycloak deployment or integration with an external Keycloak instance

 ## How to install application